List of Farid Gabteni’s quotes

 The month of ramadân is that of the Qurân, the remembrance, the revision, the good deed and the abstention from evil, small and large alike.
 (Farid Gabteni)

-All Muslim historians – traditionalists included – report that the Hijri calendar was adopted after the Prophet.
-The Qurân, for its part, gives precedence to the date of Revelation: “better than a thousand months” (chapter 97) .
-Common sense dictates that a calendar start from an initial event; it is obvious that Islâm did not begin with the Hijra, but with the Quranic Revelation.
+All Muslim historians—traditionalists included—relate that the Hijri calendar was indeed adopted after the Prophet.
+The Qurân, for its part, gives precedence to the date of Revelation: ‘better than a thousand months’ (chapter 97).
+Common sense dictates that a calendar should begin from a founding event; it is therefore evident that Islâm did not begin with the Hijra, but with the Quranic Revelation.
 (Farid Gabteni)

-Historians from all disciplines, enunciators (experts in the words attributed to the Prophet) included, still to this day debate the historical validity of these traditions.
-Despite this, for many Muslims, they take precedence over the Qurân, becoming the source of what divides them.
+Historians, across all disciplines, enunciators—specialists in sayings attributed to the Prophet—included, still debate to this day the historical validity of these traditions.
+Despite this, among many Muslims, they take precedence over the Qurân, thereby becoming the source of what divides them.
 (Farid Gabteni)

-The collections of traditions are born from a multitude of events and circumstances that Muslims experienced after the death of the Prophet, and represent the ideological, political, and sociological conceptions of their time.
-The led astray and the opponents of Islâm profit from these collections with uncertain content and lend credence to them in order to use what serves their own purposes; it is the way they deform and distort Islâm.
+Collections of traditions arise from a multitude of events and circumstances experienced by Muslims after the death of the Prophet, and reflect the ideological, political, and sociological conceptions pertaining to their time.
+The misguided and the adversaries of Islâm exploit these collections of uncertain content, accrediting them to serve their own ends; and this is how they distort and denature Islâm.
 (Farid Gabteni)

-Obscurantists, criminals and islamophobes attempt to imbue the ignorants with the belief that Islâm is synonymous with hatred and violence.
-This idea helps their incendiary and petty speeches and promotes enmity and discord, encouraging in this way to a war of civilisations.
-If we are not careful, chaos will be the result.
+Obscurantists, criminals and Islamophobes lead the ignorant to believe that Islâm is synonymous with hatred and violence.
+This fuels their incendiary and petty rhetoric, and fosters enmity and discord, thus encouraging a war of civilisations.
+If we do not take heed, chaos awaits us.
 (Farid Gabteni)

 For islamophobes, a good Muslim is a renegade Muslim.
-Basically, they do not target obscurantists, their objective allies, because they feed their hateful sermons against Islâm and Muslims.
-They prefer to fool themselves absurdly against authentic, scholarly and progressive, humanist and peaceful Muslims.
-It is enough to read my writings to be aware of the media manipulation practiced by islamophobes.
-Even I am treated as an extremist by them.
+In reality, they do not target obscurantists—their objective allies—for the latter fuel their hateful sermons against Islâm and Muslims.
+Instead, they absurdly and relentlessly target authentic, learned and progressive, humanist and peaceful Muslims.
+One needs only read my writings to grasp the media manipulation practiced by islamophobes.
+I myself am labeled an extremist by them.
 (Farid Gabteni)

-Dismaying is the example of the one who listens but hears nothing, who learns but understands nothing, who thinks he knows but knows nothing, who tinkers but does not apply himself at all; in the end he is of no use apart from trying to be smart… a whole lifetime without science nor conscience in the humdrum routine of everyday life.
-That can make people laugh, but it is sad anyway.
+Dismaying is the example of one who listens yet hears nothing, who learns yet understands nothing, who believes he knows yet knows nothing, who dabbles yet applies himself to nothing; in the end, he is of no use except to show off… a whole life devoid of science and conscience, lost in the humdrum of daily existence.
+It may elicit laughter, yet it is nonetheless sad.
 (Farid Gabteni)

 I am Muslim, I testify that there is no god except God, Unique, without associate.
 And I testify that Muhammad is His Servant and Envoy, namely that the Creance, the Religion with God is the Pacification, the Islâm, the submission to God in peace.
 I do not testify that Abû Bakr, ΣOmar, ΣUthmâne or ΣAlî are messengers of God.
 They are just Muslims close to the Prophet, who were both right and wrong, and who cannot be blameless in essence.
 Only God Is Perfect and Absolute.
 I do not claim any theological or jurisprudential school in particular; this does not prevent me from strongly feeling my duty to defend the Muslim community – despite its diversity – of which I am a part.
 And I refuse – with all my strength – that it be split yet.
 I position myself against the excommunicators and the secessionists, whoever they may be.
 God does not like either aggression or aggressors.
 He Is The Witness and The Judge, and no one can claim to possess the paradise or hell, except Him.
 (Farid Gabteni)